-For each trigger-and response category, AEMO forms a DSP response probability curve from historical DSP responses.
+For each trigger, AEMO forms a DSP response probability curve from historical DSP responses.

 For multiple trigger levels, the data can be presented as a family of probability distribution curves.
 An example family of derived probability distribution curves is presented in Figure 6.